sabarish196/solaris/README.md

 to prompt for sudo password
-run playbook with --ask-sudo-pass option at the end. ex. ansible-palybook -i hosts test.yml --ask-sudo-pass
+run playbook with --ask-sudo-pass option at the end. ex. ansible-palybook -i hosts test.yml --ask-become-pass